auriq/essentia_docs/source/reference/manpages/aq_sess.rst

   * ``trm`` - Trim leading/trailing spaces from input field value.
   * ``lo``, ``up`` - For ``S`` type.
 Convert input field to lower/upper case.

-  ``ColName`` restrictions:

-  * Cannot exceed 31 bytes long.
-  * Contain only alphanumeric and '_' characters.
-The first character cannot be a digit.
+  ``ColName`` is case insensitive.
+It can have up to 31 alphanumeric and '_' characters.
+The first character must not be a digit.

-  * It is case insensitive.
-However, this spec may change in the future.
+  The alternate column definition involving ``SepSpec`` is designed for input data that have multibyte separators and/or varying separators from field to field.
+In these cases, *all* the separators must be individually specified. ``SepSpec`` has the form ``SEP:SepStr`` where ``SEP`` (case insensitive) is a keyword and ``SepStr`` is a literal separator of one or more bytes.
+A ``SepSpec`` is generally needed between any two columns unless the former column has a length spec.

   Example: